 The PCI DSS report you want to watch out for is the SAQ, which is merely a Self-Assessment Questionnaire and not the result of an independent audit.

-FISMA – FISMA is the Federal Information Security Management Act, which defines the framework for protecting government information, operations, and assets against natural or man-made threats.
-It’s probably overkill to request this report if you’re not a government entity, but if you are, you’ll need it.
+FISMA is the Federal Information Security Management Act, which defines the framework for protecting government information, operations, and assets against natural or man-made threats.
+This report is probably unnecessary if you’re not a government entity, but if you are, you’ll need it.

 Keep in mind that the independent audit does NOT replace a signed Business Associate Agreement (BAA).
 Nor does either the audit or a signed BAA resolve the healthcare provider (covered entity) of responsibility for compliance.